Meningococcal disease is caused by a bacterium called Neisseria meningitidis

 - Immunisation Program, Department of Health & Human Services, Victorian Government Tel.
 1300 882 008

 - National Immunisation Information Line Tel.
 1800 671 811

 - Your pharmacist

 - Meningococcal bacteria are only passed from person to person by regular close, prolonged household or intimate contact with infected secretions from the back of the nose and throat.

 - It is important to continue to seek help from your doctor or the hospital as often as necessary if you are concerned.

 - Immunisation against meningococcal C bacteria and meningococcal B bacteria provides good protection against meningococcal disease.

-- Another combination vaccine provides protection against meningococcal serogroups A, C, W135 and Y that are prevalent in places such as Africa.
+- Another combination vaccine provides protection against meningococcal strains A, C, W and Y.